Rookout/docs/docs/rooks-setup.md

 ```
 <div class="rookout-org-info"></div>

-The Rook should be imported just before the application begins executing.
+The Rookout SDK should be imported just before the application begins executing.
 This is due to the fact that in Python, there's no clean way to identify a module has finished defining it's classes.

 **Note: Loading Rookout into a forking application is an unsafe operation.**